 At this scanning and identification stage, the MTA(s) scans submitted ideas and may also submit their own concepts on potential technologies, target markets, and services that might be developed into productive MTIs based on a clear, pre-defined set of criteria to identify market gaps and opportunities.
 Considering the need for transparency, fair treatment, and a clearly defined and reportable rationale for decision-making, these criteria will be monitored throughout the life of each MTI.
 Setting these criteria will also ground the objective of each MTI to ensure the original justification for the MTI does not become obsolete.

 Internal policies of an MTA(s) might prohibit an MTA(s) from supporting certain types of MTIs.
 Such MTIs could accordingly be rejected by the MTA(s).
-In that case, the MTA(s) would provide documentation to the MTAB for its reason for rejecting that MTI.
+In that case, the MTA(s) would provide documentation to the Market Transformation Advisory Board (MTAB) for its reason for rejecting that MTI.
 The MTA(s) will be transparent in the MT administration process by stating known, internally-driven program limitations (hereinafter “peremptory criteria”).
-(For purposes of conciseness, this peremptory rejection sub-stage is not restated in further delineations of the stage-gate process in this document.)

 Considering the need to manage financial risks throughout, the Concept Development Phase leverages and is driven by existing, readily available data, and low-cost research and development if needed.
 Further, the previously described intake form will also allow the MTA(s) to rank order and prioritize the review of submissions based on data availability and verifiable claims to be considered for scaling up to Stage 2.
 Stage 1 concludes with a rank ordered list of MT opportunities based on information provided in the intake form.

-For any ideas not selected to move forward, the MTA(s) would provide short explanation to the MTAB and the proposer including rationale for the decision.
+For any ideas not selected to move forward, the MTA(s) would provide a short explanation to the MTAB and the proposer including rationale for the decision.
 Depending on the number and quality of ideas received, the MTA(s) could choose to retain certain ideas to pursue if higher-priority ideas do not prove promising upon further development in Stage 2.

 We anticipate Stage 1 to be limited to 1-2 months after the closure of the intake portal, so that MTA(s) can proceed with concept development in a timely manner.
 (How often to initiate Phase I/Stage 1 concept identification should be decided by the MTA(s) and MTAB.)